cmstead/js-refactor/README.md

 **Export Function** creates new export declaration for selected function or function name

-**Shift Parameters Left** Shifts all selected parameters to the left

-**Shift Parameters Right** Shifts all selected parameters to the right
+**Shift Parameters** Shifts function parameters to the left or right by the selected number of places

 **Wrap In Condition** Wraps selected code in an if statement, adding indentation as necessary